 AAUW Longmont’s Community Action Grants

 Today, the Longmont Branch of the American Association of University Women offers one or more Community Action Grants to local projects that help break down barriers among people of all ages, ethnic origins and gender.
-In general, $2,500 or more is available in grant monies and may be divided among several applicants.
-Depending on the applications, all or a portion may be awarded.
+In general, $2,500 or more is available in grant monies each year and may be divided among several applicants.

 Qualifying projects should: